wbazant/sra-traces-results/README.md

 Requires Perl (tested on version v5.26.1) and core modules.
 Should work for other perls too, but you might need to install something.

 ## Usage
+There's a bit of an issue with the scraping, because the data is not given in one unit - below 0.01% are given as kbp, above (some) percent without kbp.

-To get the most abundant data for which percentage data is available:
+To get the data for which percentage data is available:
 ```
  perl bin/getTaxaForStudy.pl PRJNA525604 0

 ```

-Get the data given in kilobases - approximates % to kbp for the larger values, where only % is given:
+Get the data and attempt to convert it to kbp - approximates the ratio by taking an average ratio for where the values are available:
 ```
  perl bin/getTaxaForStudy.pl PRJNA525604 1
 ```